skillcadet/blog/_drafts/2025-04-12-Autonomi-Transaction-Reporter.md

 I've seen in the discord that this course isn't complete, so ugh, maybe I overpaid for it? $50 is more than I could be paying.
 This course was started in 2022, and appears stalled.
 It actually seems like it will/would use Svelte, but it'll be pre-svelte5.
 The fundamentals should be mostly current, and I'm confident this course will leave me with plenty to still learn even if it was complete.
 If the book is a bust, unlikely, I have 30 days for a refund.
 I want this course to work well enough that I can share it with others.

+### ~~Im~~possible Futures Update

+After 2 days with no votes, I created a forum post and a X tweet and woke up the next morning to being in first place. :)  This ranking lasted for 2 days, although the way the votes were cast likely disqualified me from winning.
+Luckily, I planned on finishing this anyway, I just needed the reward money to pay for the crypto tax consultant.
+I've not given up hope, but there are a lot of good projects competing.
+I survived another day before being pushed out of the top 12 leaders.

+Well, the day has arrived and while ATR took first place in the rankings, the way the rules are interpreted means that ATR was disqualified from proceeding to the next round.
+At least I have no pressure to launch mid July.
+Unfortunately there is some unrest in how ATR vote transactions were refunded.

+I have run out of content for Javascript the Hard Way, doh.
+Back to the Svelte 5 Typescript course.
+Onward and forward.